AndrewDass1/SmokingStatistics/README.md

-# WhySmokingisBad
+# Smoking Statistics: What and Why Smoking is Terrible
-A simple display that shows many facts why smoking is bad and people who do so, should quit.
+The purpose of this website is to show many smoking facts why smoking is terrible on one webpage so people become aware the dangers of smoking.